Back to blog

 Small Apps or MVPs

-Rule of thumb: If your app has fewer than 10 screens and 1 to 2 developers, start with simple MVVM.
-You can refactor later if the app grows.
+Rule of thumb: Under 10 screens and 1 to 2 developers, start with MVVM and refactor later if it grows.

 CRUD Apps

-If your app is primarily fetching data from an API and displaying it, you don't need a domain layer with use cases.
-A repository pattern with MVVM is sufficient.
+If your app mostly fetches data from an API and displays it, skip the domain layer and use cases; a repository pattern with MVVM is enough.

 Solo Developer Projects